 An array of of length ndim giving the number of elements to skip to get to a new element in each dimension.
 See the example definition of a multiIndexToIndex function above.
+See memoryview.strides.

 PyBuffer.release()

 Release the buffer.
 This allows the memory to be reclaimed.